Nesodden

-Nesodden is a municipality in Akershus in Viken county, Norway.
+Nesodden is a municipality in Akershus in Akershus county, Norway.
+It is part of the Greater Oslo Region and many residents of the peninsula Nesodden commute to work in Oslo.

 It is part of the traditional region of Follo.
 The administrative centre of the municipality is Nesoddtangen.
-The parish of Næsodden was established as a municipality on 1 January 1838 (see formannskapsdistrikt).
-The new municipality of Oppegård was separated from Nesodden on 1 July 1915.
+The parish of Næsodden was established as a municipality on 1 January 1838 (see formannskapsdistrikt.

 General information

 Name

 The name (Old Norse: Nesoddi) is an old district name.
 The first element is nes which means "headland" and the last element is (the definite form of) odde which means "point".

 The very tip of the peninsula is called Nesoddtangen, where the last element is (the definite form of) tange which means "spit".
 In fact, all three elements in this name have (nearly) the same meaning, so it can be translated roughly as peninsula-peninsula-peninsula.